Where are they now? - Trevor Horn

 Hollywood), with Toyah Willcox (vocals) and Robert Fripp

-(King Crimson; guitar); Horn
+(King Crimson; guitar)

 - "White Wedding" (4:34; originally by Billy Idol), with